Sinclair Family of Wainuiomata

 After departing the ship, they journeyed on foot to Port Nicholson, arriving around January 22nd, 1840, coinciding with the arrival of the immigrant ship “Aurora.”
 Crawford later returned to New South Wales in 1846, leaving Hugh in Wellington.
 There, he purchased land in Lowry Bay in 1844, following encouragement from a friend, Dr. Taylor.
 Hugh managed Mrs. Jackson’s estate after James Jackson’s passing in 1846 until her return to England around 1859.

 By the late 1850s or early 1860s, Hugh acquired significant land in Wainuiomata, establishing a sawmill between the Wainuiomata River and Moores Valley Stream which is known today as the Wainuiomata Stream.
-As his sons, John and Duncan matured, they took over milling operations, expanding into Skerretts Gully and Waterworks Valley which at the time was called Sinclair Valley.
+The sawmill was one of the first in the North Island and, at the time, the largest.
+As his sons, John and Duncan matured, they took over milling operations, expanding into Skerretts Gully and Reservoir Valley which at the time was called Sinclair Valley.
+In the 1870s, they introduced an iron railway track and a locomotive from Wellington Wharf to improve transportation.

 Norman Sinclair, Duncan’s son, moved to Lowry Bay in 1881 and later Duncan John Sinclair and a Captain Mowlem bought Lowry Bay or part of it for for £3500, which included the Governor’s (Sir William Jervois) residence.
 After four years, they resettled in Palmerston North, where Duncan Sinclair made significant contributions to local engineering projects and civic activities until his passing on December 20th, 1920.